Al Jazeera seeks to build global brand in sports

 Asked whether Al Jazeera would try to pip France's Canal+ to buy the rights to broadcast the English Premier League in France, Tulet demurred with a smile.

-"Obviously the English Premiere League is the most watched football league on the planet.
+"Obviously the English Premiere League is the most watched soccer league on the planet.
 So you can imagine that we would be very interested in it."

 (Reporting by Leila Abboud and Gwenaelle Barzic; Editing by Phil Berlowitz)